Best time to visit Bali

 For parents who want some alone time, book a babysitter and head to Kuta Beach to watch the sunset with a cocktail.
 Arrive between 6pm and 7pm for a postcard-perfect view.

-The most ideal time to visit Bali’s rice fields is generally just before the rice is harvested, from January to March in the wet season and from August to September in the dry season.
-The wet season in general is an excellent time to visit Bali’s rice terraces, as the significant rainfall makes the paddies lush and green – just keep in mind there might be a lot of mud!
+The most ideal time to visit Bali’s rice fields is from January to March and from August to September, as these are the periods just before the rice is harvested.
+The wet season months from November to April are generally an excellent time to visit Bali’s rice terraces, as the significant rainfall makes the paddies lush and green.
+Just keep in mind there might be a lot of mud as well.

 Visit the rice paddies early in the morning or late in the afternoon if you want to avoid the heat and crowds.
 It usually takes about 30-90 minutes to explore the fields.